nunofachada/perfandpubtools/README.md

 ![ex09](https://cloud.githubusercontent.com/assets/3018963/11914713/b52f195a-a67e-11e5-9a69-761526351f6d.png)

-<a name="example10.scalabilityofparallelimplementationsforincreasingnumberofthreads"></a>
+<a name="scalabilityofparallelimplementationsforincreasingnumberofthreads"></a>

-#### 3.10\.
-Example 10.
+### 4.10\.
 Scalability of parallel implementations for increasing number of threads

-The 'computational size', i.e. the `csize` field, defined in the implementation specs passed to the [perfstats](perfstats.m) function can be used in alternative contexts.
+The 'computational size', i.e. the `csize` field, defined in the implementation specs passed to the [perfstats] function can be used in alternative contexts.
 In this example, we use the `csize` field to specify the number of threads used to perform a set of simulation runs, i.e., replications.
-The following commands will plot the scalability of the several PPHPC parallel implementations for increasing number of threads.
-The plotted results are equivalent to figure 6d of the "[Parallelization Strategies...](http://arxiv.org/abs/1507.04047)"
+The following commands will plot the scalability of the several [PPHPC] parallel implementations for increasing number of threads.
+The plotted results are equivalent to figure 6d of reference [\[1\]][ref1]:
-manuscript:

 ```matlab
 % Specify ST implementation specs, note that the data is always the same